Kathryn Crawford: Personal life

 Crawford's initial marriage, when she eloped, was to Max Rogers, a student at UCLA.
 They were married by a justice of the peace in Riverside and continued their high school and college educations.
 Crawford later said "He didn't trust me, and I didn't trust him."
 Crawford had the marriage annulled when she was 18.

 On November 10, 1934, she married James Edgar, Jr., in Detroit, Michigan, and retired from the screen.
 They divorced (with much publicity) on June 16, 1936.

-Crawford married Ralph M. Parson, with whom she remained married until his death in 1974.
+On December 28, 1970, in Los Angeles, Crawford married Ralph M. Parsons, the engineering construction magnate, with whom she remained married until his death in 1974.

 In her later years, Crawford was an interior decorator for 40 years.
 Her clients included Barron Hilton (at Hilton's Jay Paley House), Douglas MacArthur, Herbert Hoover, and Mary Pickford's Pickfair estate.

 Civic activities in which Crawford was active included Friends of Harvey Mudd College, Los Angeles Music Center, the Blue Ribbon 400, the Society for Preservation of Variety Arts, the Los Angeles County Museum, and the Society of American Interior Designers.

 Death

 Crawford died of cancer at the Las Encinas Hospital in Pasadena, California on December 7, 1980.
-She was age 72.
+She was aged 72.